European Commission unveils scheme for EU deposit guarantees

+* Gordhan case against Guptas starts (Adds Treasury statement in paragraph 11-12)

-BRUSSELS European Union bank deposits of up to 100,000 euros (£7,072), no matter which bank or country they are in, should be guaranteed by 2024 by a European fund, the European Commission proposed on Tuesday in a bid to complete the 28-nation bloc's banking union.
+BRUSSELS Nov 24 European Union bank deposits up to 100,000 euros, no matter which bank or country they are in, should be guaranteed by 2024 by a European fund, the European Commission proposed on Tuesday in a bid to complete the 28-nation bloc's banking union.

-But Europe's biggest economy Germany swiftly criticised the plan, saying measures to shield the banking sector from crises were needed first.

-"Before we talk about European deposit guarantees, we should first of all make the European banking sector crisis-proof," Finance Minister Wolfgang Schaeuble told the Bild newspaper in an interview to be published in its Wednesday edition.

 The EU already has a single supervisor for all euro zone banks and a fund for resolving failing financial institutions so that taxpayers are no longer on the line to save them.

-The deposit guarantee scheme is the final element of a plan that is to boost citizens' confidence in the banking sector, which was rocked by the 2008 failure of Lehman Brothers in the United states and by the sovereign debt crisis afterwards.
+The deposit guarantee scheme is the final element of the plan that is to boost citizens' confidence in the banking sector which was rocked by the 2008 failure of Lehman Brothers in the United states and by the sovereign debt crisis afterwards.

 "Completing the Banking Union is essential for a resilient and prosperous Economic and Monetary Union," European Commission Vice President Valdis Dombrovskis said in a statement.